ViralTexts/gtr-clusters/clusters/18621108-sn83016348-OurRecipeForCuringMeat.md

 the dirt always to be found in salt and su­
  if this receipe is properly tried, it will
 never be abandoned.
 There is none that
-surpasses it, if so good
+surpasses it, if so good.
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://tile.loc.gov/image-services/iiif/service:ndnp:ohi:batch_ohi_cobweb_ver04:data:sn85026193:00280775769:1863123001:1238/pct:6.250000,63.643502,12.588778,11.385944/!600,600/0/default.jpg"/>
 </td>